Ember is different. Smoke less. At your own pace.

 What if I slip?

 You log it.
-The next day's quota adjusts to what actually happened, not what was supposed to happen.
-There's no streak to break — Ember is built assuming relapse days are part of the path, not a failure of it.
+The quota adjusts to what actually happened, not what was supposed to happen.
+There's no streak to break (except for the "game") — Ember is built assuming relapse days are part of the path, not a failure of it.

 Is my data private?

+Well, at least for now you can login anonymously if you wish, so..
 Your cigarette logs never leave your account.
 No third-party trackers, no ad networks, no analytics scripts on this page.
-The whole product is one person's project, not an ad business — there's no incentive to sell data because there's nobody to sell it to.
+The whole product is one person's project, not an ad business.

 Does it work for vapes or pouches?

 Not yet — Ember is built around cigarettes.
-Vape and pouch support are on the list once the cigarette experience is rock solid.
+Vape and pouch support maybe on the list in the future.

 Is it really free?